zigalenarcic/mangl/README.md

 ![Anim](screenshot/anim.gif)

-It uses OpenGL to display man pages with clickable hyperlinks and smooth scrolling.
+It uses OpenGL with GLFW to display man pages with clickable hyperlinks and smooth scrolling.

 Features:
 * searching of man pages